 - the new reports for parents that schools now have to publish online.

 Chollerton First School’s Aims

 - We will ensure that teaching and learning opportunities meet the needs of all the pupils and in particular those identified as being eligible for pupil premium.

 - In making provision for those entitled to pupil premium, we recognise that not all pupils who receive free school meals will be socially disadvantaged.

 - We ensure that all pupils receiving pupil premium benefit from the funding, not just those children who are under-performing or of a lower ability.

-In 2017/2018, we will receive £3400 Pupil Premium funding.
-A classroom assistant is employed for 2 1/2 hours per week to support the child with literacy and mathematical activities enabling the child to develop concepts in these 2 areas.
+- 10 hours per week to support a child with literacy and mathematical activities, enabling the child to develop concepts in these 2 areas.

-Support is also provided to the child by employing a classroom assistant to work with the child one to one to ensure speech / sound pronunciation are correct and model social skills by providing play therapy sessions.
-This support will enable the child to socially interact appropriately and to improve personal development on the EYFS curriculum.
+- Support is also provided to a child to work on speech / sound pronunciation and also model social skills.
+This support will enable to the child to socially interact appropriately and improve personal development.

 How can parents and carers contribute to the success of the Pupil Premium Scheme?